 HAVC General Major

 The history of art and visual culture major requires four lower-division and nine upper-division courses including the satisfactory completion of the senior comprehensive requirement.
-Students must take courses in each of the different cultural settings to ensure methodological and disciplinary breadth.
+Students must take courses in each of six geographic regions to ensure methodological and disciplinary breadth.

-Four courses, each from a different geographical region listed below.
+Four courses, each from a different geographic region listed below.
 Two of the four must be completed prior to declaring the major.

 HAVC 10-19 Africa and its Diaspora